mech/Notes/JavaScript/FRP/redux.md

 > Finally, nothing per se prevents you from mutating your Redux state tree.
 It is actively discouraged, and you will lose a lot of debugging benefits if you mutate your data, but for performance critical pieces you can write impure reducers that mutate the state in place.
 (Only do that if you're sure that's where the lag comes from—not likely to be an issue in real apps.)

+**Things not to do in reducer:**

+* Don't perform side effects like API calls and routing transitions.
+These should happen before an action is dispatched. (??)
+* Calling non-pure functions like `Date.now()` or `Math.random()`
+* No surprises.
+No side effects.
+No API calls.
+No mutations.
+Just calculation.

+**Reducer Composition to split your logics**

+## Middleware

+Intercept action.
+Middleware transforms async actions before they reach the reducer.
+This is so that reducer will not have to deal with non-pure functional operations.

+## Selector and Memoization

 ## I/O, Effects, Async

 * [redux-saga, redux-effects, redux-side-effects, redux-loop](https://twitter.com/dan_abramov/status/689639582120415232)